 Stylistically expressing a warm and cozy elegance, ARC’s vacuum-tubed units literally glow with natural warmth and an artfully distinguished industrial design.
 Their aesthetics reflect a passion for contemporary as well as traditional stylistic art forms.
 All of ARC’s units soberly command the spotlight in any high-end 2-channel stereo system with sterling and dignified elegance.

 In terms of sound, the vacuum tube circuitry used in ARC’s components casts a textured ambiance, palpable *feel*, and organic matter-of-factness to all forms of music.
-Featuring state-of-the-art PRaT (Pace, Rhythm, & Timing), shiver-inducing timbral accuracy, and enormous soundstaging, ARC’s immersive sonics are something which must be heard—and felt—to be believed.
+Featuring state-of-the-art PRaT (Pace, Rhythm, & Timing), shiver-inducing timbral accuracy, and enormous sound-staging, ARC’s immersive sonics are something that must be heard—and felt—to be believed.
 Listeners are drenched in stunning *walkthrough* 3-dimensional soundscapes, reach-out-and-touch-it imaging, and a wealth of palpable sonic information that is the dream and envy of audiophiles and music lovers the world over.